Spring and Summer 2021 Applications Open December 1, 2020!

 Both domestic and international students are welcome to apply to and attend our pre-college programs.
 Please see the information at the end of this page for important information about visas.

 Non-Native English Speakers

 If you indicate that English is not your primary language, you will be asked to submit evidence of English Language proficiency during the application process.
 The following are our eligibility standards:

 |Intermediate English Course||Unofficial transcript demonstrating B+ or higher in the last 2 years|

 |All-English High School or Middle School||Unofficial transcript demonstrating 1+ years attended in good standing|

 Yes!
 Students who have been home schooled are welcome to apply.
 We ask that applicants who have been educated primarily or entirely at home provide as many of the application credentials as possible.
 We understand that the parent / teacher will provide one of the Letters of Recommendation, but (where required) we ask that other, non-family adults provide any additional letters.
 All relevant academic transcripts, reflecting educational work outside of the home since 9th grade, should be forwarded.
 Portfolio or summary information about educational experiences can be useful as well.

 Yes!
-We welcome international students who have the educational background, English Language skills, and funding to attend one of our Summer at Tufts programs.
-Unfortunately, we can only sponsor visas during the summer (not during the academic year).
+We welcome international students who have the educational background, English Language skills, and funding to attend our Tufts Pre-College Programs.
+Unfortunately, we can only sponsor F-1 Visas for our Tufts Summer Research Experience.
 Visa requirements and options may differ depending on which program you are participating in.
 See the "How do I get my visa?" section below which includes visa information for international students.